intelligolabs/L-VQAScore/index.md

 </p>

 ## Key Contributions
-- We investigate and validate the overlooked <strong>attribute confusion</strong> problem in T2I evaluation with a <strong>carefully designed evaluation data</strong> covering both automated metrics and human evaluation.
+- We investigate and validate the overlooked <em>attribute confusion</em> problem in T2I evaluation with a <em>carefully designed evaluation data</em> covering both automated metrics and human evaluation.
-- We demonstrate that <strong>visual localization and attribute-centric VQA</strong> are effective strategies in addressing attribute confusion evaluation.
+- We demonstrate that <em>visual localization and attribute-centric VQA</em> are effective strategies in addressing attribute confusion evaluation.
-- We propose a <strong>new human evaluation protocol</strong> and an <strong>automated T2I evaluation method L-VQAScore</strong>, leveraging both reflection and leakage questions on localized visual content.
+- We propose a <em>new human evaluation protocol</em> and an <em>automated T2I evaluation method L-VQAScore</em>, leveraging both reflection and leakage questions on localized visual content.
-- L-VQAScore effectively mitigates the attribute confusion in T2I evaluation, achieving <strong>improved correlation with human annotations</strong> compared to state-of-the-art metrics.
+- L-VQAScore effectively mitigates the attribute confusion in T2I evaluation, achieving <em>improved correlation with human annotations</em> compared to state-of-the-art metrics.

 ![Performance Comparision](/static/image/results.png)
 <p style="text-align: center; font-size: 0.9rem;">